sf-kiwi-cpat/BusyLightOmniIntegration/README.md

    - Clicking on Utility Items option
    - Add the 'BusyLightOmniListener' item
    - Save changes
+3. From Setup, go to 'CSP Trusted Sites' and add 'http://localhost:8989' as the 'Trusted Site URL', and check the box for 'Allow site for connect-src'
-3. Login as an Agent in the App you just edited and login to Omni-Channel - light should light up (assuming your local server is running on localhost:8989)
+4. Login as an Agent in the App you just edited and login to Omni-Channel - light should light up (assuming your local server is running on localhost:8989)

 ## Options to extend